 2. Lack of structured training.

-If you do not have a structured training, then there is a chance of you getting annoyed and quit.
+If you do not have structured training, then there is a chance of you getting annoyed and quitting.

-If you do not prepare enough before your flight and do not know what to learn from the flight, you will find your training difficult.
+If you do not prepare enough before your flight and do not know what to learn, you will find your training difficult.

 Going for a flight without knowing what lessons to learn today and what to expect will make your learning process longer.

-As a pilot student, your training will be delayed and you may want to give up on flight training.
+As a student pilot, you may want to give up on flight training encountering unexpected interruptions.

 Now, as you can see, not having structured training is also going to stress your funding.

-Without proper lessons, you will have to repeat a similar lesson in flight training again and again.
+Without proper lessons, you will have to repeat a similar task in flight training again and again.

 As a result, you will fly more hours stressing your bank balance.

-I have seen several pilot students because of not knowing what to expect and learn from the flight, they got their first solo flight at 60 hours.
+I have seen several pilot students not knowing what to expect and learn from the flight, and they got their first solo flight at 60 hours.

-This may also be the fault of flight instructors where their teaching method is not so good, hence the student pilot quit.
+Flying unnecessary extra hours may also be the fault of flight instructors where their teaching method is not so good.
+Hence the student pilot quit.

 3. Student and instructor problems.

-As you may already know by now that not having a structured plan in the student pilot’s training, can cause delays in acquiring a pilot license.
+You may already know by now that not having a structured plan in the student pilot’s training can cause delays in acquiring a pilot license.

 But not having a friendly instructor can damage your flight training massively.

 Why is that?

-Having a good relationship and communication with your flight instructor regarding all the problems you are facing is crucial.
+Having a good relationship and communication with your flight instructor regarding all the problems you face is crucial.

 A good flight instructor will do his best to teach his student pilot all the flying skills necessary.

-If you have difficulty learning a flight maneuver you must say that to your flight instructor and he will repeat the lesson.
+If you have difficulty learning a flight maneuver, you must say that to your flight instructor, who will repeat the lesson.

 Another problem is that flying with different flight instructors often.

-Now some say to fly with different instructors is not the best idea.
+Now some say that flying with different instructors is not the best idea.
 Not unless you get your first solo flight.

 Every flight instructor has a different method of teaching.

-A new pilot student will definitely overwhelm him/herself with the lessons and as a result, the flight training period will be longer.
+A new pilot student will overwhelm himself with the lessons, and as a result, the flight training period will be longer.